NBA MVP Odds 2023: Who's the Favorite?

-At the conclusion of the regular season, the league office decides which order to announce the awards depending on player availability.
+After the regular season concludes, the league office decides which order to announce the awards depending on player availability.
 Ideally, they announce MVP last.
 But if that player is knocked out in the first round, the NBA MVP is announced in early May rather than late May.

 Who Votes for NBA MVP?

 A panel of 100 national broadcasters and NBA writers choose the winner of the NBA MVP.
 Last season, Mark Jackson of ESPN left Jokic off his ballot.
 He no longer works there, nor does Jalen Rose, who had Jokic third.
-They will be replaced this season, which should not significantly impact anyone's NBA MVP odds to win.
+They will be replaced on the voting panel this season, which should not significantly impact anyone's NBA MVP odds to win.

 Where Can I Bet on NBA Most Valuable Player?

-All of the major sportsbooks list NBA MVP odds, including BetMGM Ohio, Caesars and DraftKings.
-Sports gambling is legal in Ohio, and the neighboring state of Kentucky will have online gambling in late September, which will impact the odds for Cleveland teams from time to time.
-Donovan Mitchell for MVP and Evan Mobley for Defensive Player of the Year will draw considerable action in Ohio.
-A former member of the Cleveland Cavs who you may have heard of, LeBron James, begins the season at +5000 for Most Valuable Player.
+All of the major sportsbooks list NBA MVP odds, including BetMGM Ohio, Caesars, DraftKings and ESPNBet.
+Sports gambling is legal in Ohio and in the neighboring state of Kentucky, which will impact the odds for Cleveland teams from time to time.
+If the Cavs continue to play well, Donovan Mitchell for MVP and Evan Mobley for Defensive Player of the Year will draw considerable action in Ohio.
+A former member of the Cleveland Cavs who you may have heard of, LeBron James, is on the board for Most Valuable Player.

 NBA Rookie of the Year Odds: Who's the Favorite?

-Hard to pick against a prohibitive favorite, but one of the things for gamblers to consider in looking at the Rookie of the Year award is that voters will give extra credit to players on teams that outperform expectations.
+It's hard to pick against a prohibitive favorite, but one of the things for gamblers to consider in looking at the Rookie of the Year award is that voters will give extra credit to players on teams that outperform expectations.
 But mainly, the guy with the best stats wins.
+If Castle suffers an injury, everything flips.

 NBA DPOY Odds: Who's the Favorite?

-NBA Defensive Player of the Year traditionally goes to the defensive player who is at or near the top in blocked shots, but every so often a terrific on-the-ball defender or a guy who piles up steals gets it.
-Guards were named the best NBA defensive player five times in six years in the '80s, and Marcus Smart won it two years ago.
+NBA Defensive Player of the Year traditionally goes to the defensive player who is at or near the top in blocked shots, but every so often, a terrific on-the-ball defender or a guy who piles up steals gets it.
+Guards were named the best NBA defensive player five times in six years in the '80s, and Marcus Smart won it three years ago.
+Dyson Daniels has a chance to become another guard to win it.

-Who Will Win Defensive Player of the Year NBA?
+Who Will Win NBA Defensive Player of the Year?

 NBA 6th Man of the Year Odds: Who's the Favorite?